mkw-sp/mkw-sp/.github/ISSUE_TEMPLATE/vanilla-game-bug.md

 ---
 name: Vanilla game bug
-about: Describe a bug in the vanilla game that you would like to see fixed in MKW-SP.
+about: A bug in the vanilla game that you would like to see fixed in MKW-SP.
 title: ''
 labels: game bug
 assignees: ''